What is IFT Physiotherapy? Uses, Benefits & How It Works for Pain Relief

 Also read: Difference between faradic and galvanic current

-One pair (two wires) is of black colour which forms one channel and another pair is of red colour which forms the other channel.
-One end of the wire has a connection to the machine and another end to electrodes.
+One pair (two wires) is of black colour, which forms one channel, and another pair is of red colour, which forms the other channel.
+One end of the wire has a connection to the machine and another end to the electrodes.

-Electrodes are part of the machine that is directly connected to the treating body part.
-Electrodes can be made of metal or carbon rubber (nowadays vacuum electrode is gaining popularity).
+Electrodes are part of the machine that are directly connected to the treated body part.
+Electrodes can be made of metal or carbon rubber (nowadays, vacuum electrodes are gaining popularity).

 To apply electrodes over the body, the electrodes are covered with a wet lint pad (a special piece of cotton cloth made for this use).
 Many prefer gel rather than lint pads for placing the electrodes (note: the gel is used only for rubber electrodes).

 You can easily learn to use a professional IFT device.
-For this first locate the painful spot, it may be the knee, shoulder, low back, or anything else.
-Apply electrode with lint pad/ gel as applicable around the spot.
+First, locate the painful spot; it may be the knee, shoulder, low back, or anything else.
+Apply the electrode with a lint pad/ gel as applicable around the spot.

-I have covered the IFT electrode placement for various joint pain in my Youtube videos.
+I have covered the IFT electrode placement for various joint pains in my YouTube videos.
 Here I’m sharing a video on how to use IFT for low back pain.
 For videos on other joint pain, please follow the links below.

 1. Pain relief- It gives instantaneous pain relief and a soothing effect.

-2. Muscle spasm relief- The continuous contraction & relaxation of muscle create a muscle pump effect thereby improving the blood circulation.
+2. Muscle spasm relief- The continuous contraction & relaxation of muscles creates a muscle pump effect, thereby improving the blood circulation.
 Its massage effect relaxes the spasmodic muscle.

 3. Wound healing: Improved blood circulation helps in soft tissue repair.